Abrar74774/ReactWeatherApp/README.md

 This project was bootstrapped with [Create React App].
 ## The app is currently in development.
 Stay tuned for the final product!
+The below mentioned points are from create-react-app

 ## Available Scripts